martianbandit/Agentic-Coding-Framework/01_AI-RUN/00_Getting_Started.md

 2. **Fill in the template**: Provide your initial project concept
 3. **Save the output**: Store as `idea_document.md` in your project directory
 4. **Continue to Market Research**: Open the prompt file corresponding to `02_Market_Research.md` and proceed
-5. **Follow through each phase**: Complete all seven phases in sequence
+5. **Follow through each phase**: Complete all ten phases in sequence

 ## Troubleshooting